Bulldog dog breed

 About the Bulldog

-The Bulldog is a very large companion dogs known for its balanced nature and straightforward mind.
-Well-suited to apartment living, the Bulldog is an excellent choice for first-time dog owners.
+The Bulldog is a medium companion dog known for being deeply loving with its family and outgoing and sociable.
+With a straightforward mind, well-suited to apartment living, the Bulldog is an excellent choice for first-time dog owners.
 Typically standing 12 to 15 inches tall at the shoulder and weighing 40 to 50 pounds, this breed has a life expectancy of 8 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Companion Dogs group, the Bulldog brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Bulldog is content with moderate daily activity.
 Deeply affectionate, the Bulldog loves being close to its people and forms strong bonds with every member of the household.